 Let us call our ideal centered and spread bytes as training sample and multiply it by weight matrix

 The result can be interpreted as numerical characteristic of belonging the tested binary vector to a particular class.
 Positive number is "YES" and negative number is "NO".
 In order to make this result closer to our intuitive understanding they introduced function SIGMOID(x) = 1/(1 + exp(-x)).
 It maps every scalar to a scale (0,1).
-When we say we apply SIGMOID to a vector or matrix it means we apply it to every element of it.
+When we say we apply SIGMOID to a vector or matrix that means we apply it to its every element.
 After application of SIGMOID to result we get matrix

 If we round result matrix it turns into identity matrix.
 If we make left multiplication of identity matrix with weight matrix and apply SIGMOID to result we'll get approximate training sample.
 So the following is true with stipulation that equalities are approximate